livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/_index.md

       // You can disable a specific index by setting that flag to false
       enabled: true,

+      // Overrides the elasticIndex.concurrency config for a specific index
+      concurrency: 5,

+      // Overrides the elasticIndex.batchSize config for a specific index
+      batchSize: 5,

       // Declare an alias, so we can reindex in the background and switch it once finished
       // By default the index handle is used as alias.
 Use `false` to disable the alias creation.